-I HAVE A BACKGROUND AS A CHILDCARE PROFESSIONAL / SPECIALISATION IN CHILD RELATED HEALTH?
+I HAVE A BACKGROUND AS A CHILDCARE PROFESSIONAL / SPECIALIZATION IN CHILD RELATED HEALTH?
 HOW CAN I HELP?

-- There is always a need for teachers and other personel with childcare backgrounds
+- There is always a need for teachers and other personnel with childcare backgrounds.

 - Contact us via email at email@example.com and tell us about your background.
-We will suggest a destination from the current needs and
+We will suggest a destination from the current needs.

-WHAT KIND OF ADMINISTRATIVE COSTS DO YOU HAVE AS AN ORGANISATION?
+WHAT KIND OF ADMINISTRATIVE COSTS DO YOU HAVE AS AN ORGANIZATION?

 - A Drop in the Ocean has minimal administrative costs.
 From July 2016 we employ 1,5 people.
 You can find more information on our annual report.